katiepdx/storefront/README.md

 - `models.py` module: used for building model classes for the app that are used for getting data for the user
 - `tests.py` module: unit tests
 - `views.py` module: controllers/business logic.
 Request handler.

+## URLConf
+- one main `urls.py` where urls matching a certain pattern can be routed to a specific apps `urls.py` module.
+- urls convention END with a `/`.
+Ex: `playground/hello/`